codergal89/pen-and-paper-characters/tarsi_riverroot.md

 Several years went by, every day being filled with the same routine.
 That was why she was utterly surprised when, on the night of 19th birthday, her parents came to her small little room and sat down on her simple straw bed.
 They had an unusually serious expression on their faces.
-Aragrea explained to her, that they knew of her desire to find her own place in the world.
+Her mother explained to her, that they knew of her desire to find her own place in the world.
 Apparently, her parents had often overheard Tarsi talking in her sleep, about places she imagined out in the world.
+Tarsi was torn between helping her parents and brothers on one hand and her burning desire to explore the Faerûn.
+She took some time to discuss her feelings with her parents, making sure they and her brothers would be o.k.
+In the end, her desire for exploration took over and with a heavy heart, Tarsi went out to find her own way in life.

+One of her first destinations was the city of Muckley, between Neverwinter and Luskan.
+Talking to the inhabitants, Tarsi learned that the city had recently been freed from an internal winter that had been imposed by a crazed wizard.
+Wandering around the town and searching for a place to sleep, Tarsi stumbled into the local inn.

 [SOMEHOW TARSI WENT OUT TRAVELING THE SWORD COAST BEFORE "Poisoned Skies"]